 If you think your child is partaking in underage drinking, you have an uphill battle ahead of you.
 You must talk to them about their actions and the possible outcomes of their behavior.
 However, you must be careful not to overreact and create a wedge in your relationship.

 Yes, it’s a fine line, but it’s an important one to walk.
 And if you fear your child has already become a teenage alcoholic, we can help.
-Check out our drug and alcohol detox program or our addiction treatment for young adults.
+Check out our drug and alcohol detox in New Jersey or our addiction treatment for young adults.

 Good luck, we wish you and your family the best.